mmccuiston/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <img src="./writeup/plot2.png" width="250"/>
 <img src="./writeup/plot3.png" width="250"/>

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-####1.
-Image preprocessing
+#### 1. Image preprocessing

 First I preprocessed the images by normalizing them using a min-max method.
 I decided not to grayscale the images, because I thought intuitively that the color channels could be useful for detection of certain signs.
+I augmented the original training set with the same images with random noise added.
+This was to protect against overfitting and provide more images for classes that had relatively few.

 The final model I used was a modified LeNet architecture described below.

-####2.
-Final model architecture
+#### 2. Final model architecture

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|